Quickguides

 Most expert determination clauses require parties to seek to agree on the identity of the expert and if the parties cannot agree on the identity of the expert within a specified timeframe, either party may request a nominated third party such as the president of an industry body to appoint the expert.

 A common mistake with appointment clauses is the inherent assumption that the institute or professional body is willing to make the appointment.
 What is overlooked is that some of these bodies regard the appointment of an expert as being outside their charter and will refuse to comply with requests to appoint experts.
-For example, the Institute of Chartered Accountants will only provide parties with a list of potentially suitable experts, from which the parties must still select the expert.
+The best practice is to contact the appointing body to confirm whether the body will make appointments before nominating the body in an expert determination clause in a contract.

 Where the institute or professional body is unwilling to make the appointment, a question arises as to whether the court will come to the aid of the parties to prevent the agreement from being rendered unenforceable.
 While courts endeavour, wherever possible, to give effect to parties’ agreements, the authorities in relation to this question are not easily reconciled.

 Courts may appoint an expert if satisfied that the contractual machinery for the appointment is not an essential and indispensable part of the contractual bargain.
 The contractual machinery will be essential where the expert is appointed because of some particular quality or special knowledge on his or her part to which the parties attach particular importance.
-In this regard the nomination of a single valuer, such as a company’s auditor affords a possible example of contractual machinery which is essential and indispensable.6 Adopting this approach, the courts may appoint an expert where the contractual machinery is merely a person to be appointed by a president or chairperson of a particular professional body who, for whatever reason, has declined to make the appointment.7
+In this regard the nomination of a single valuer, such as a company’s auditor affords a possible example of contractual machinery that is essential and indispensable.7 Adopting this approach, the courts may appoint an expert where the contractual machinery provides for a person to be appointed by a president or chairperson of a particular professional body who, for whatever reason, has declined to make the appointment.8

-In light of the conflicting authority, it may be prudent to include a clause which expressly provides that the parties will do all things reasonably necessary to cooperate in the selection of an alternative industry body to make the appointment where the named body fails or refuses to nominate an expert.
-Alternatively, a clause could be included (similar to the section which exists in the uniform commercial arbitration legislation9) to enable the court either to appoint an expert or substitute an alternate body to make the appointment in those circumstances.
+In light of the conflicting authority, it may be prudent to include a clause that expressly provides that the parties will do all things reasonably necessary to cooperate in the selection of an alternative industry body to make the appointment where the named body fails or refuses to nominate an expert.
+Alternatively, a clause could be included (similar to the section that exists in the uniform commercial arbitration legislation10) to enable the court either to appoint an expert or substitute an alternate body to make the appointment in those circumstances.

 Procedure for determination